 “Our Year 12s have applied for a variety of Universities; including Kent, Portsmouth, Southampton and Keele, and for a variety of courses from Law to Computing, International Business to Marine Biology.
 All have received offers from their chosen University.
 A great result.”
 Careers Teacher 2016

+Bredon School was a winner of the ISA Senior School Award for Academic Excellence and Innovation, in recognition of it’s unique and extensive work experience program.
+Students are introduced to work experience in the Upper School.
 We will offer the students the opportunity to take part in mock interviews with specially invited guests from a wide range of industries in order to meet new people, experience new situations, and fine tune their interviews skills and techniques in a friendly yet realistic environment.
 Many Sixth-Formers also spend one day or half-a-day a week in a local work placement, or have longer, block placements.

 With a wide variety of opportunities to develop as an individual, Bredon School’s Sixth Form is great preparation for the next stage in life.